flipacholas/Architecture-of-consoles/articles/xbox.md

 {{% inner_markdown %}}
 Thanks to vertex programs, the GPU can now accelerate model transformations, lighting calculations and texture coordinate generation.
 The latter one is essential for composing [Higher Order surfaces]({{< ref "playstation-2#infinite-worlds" >}}).
 With this, the CPU can concentrate on providing better physics, AI and scene management.

-In the case of the pixel shaders, programmers can manipulate and blend textures in multiple ways to achieve different effects such as multi-texturing, specular mapping, bump mapping, environment mapping and so on.
+In the case of pixel shaders, programmers can manipulate and blend textures in multiple ways to achieve different effects such as multi-texturing, specular mapping, bump mapping, environment mapping and so on.

-A new programming concept that emerges thanks to this approach is the **General Purpose GPU** or 'GPGPU', which consists in assigning tasks to the GPU that would have been exclusively done by the CPU.
+A new programming concept that emerges thanks to this approach is the **General Purpose GPU** or 'GPGPU', which consists of assigning tasks to the GPU that would have been exclusively done by the CPU.
 So not only the GPU has taken over most of the graphics pipeline, but now can act as an efficient co-processor for specialised computations (i.e. physics calculations).
 This is a new area that will evolve as GPUs become more powerful and flexible.
 However, the NV2A was already able to achieve this thanks to a combination of hardware capabilities (vertex & pixel shaders) and specialised APIs developed (OpenGL's 'state programs').

 {{% /inner_markdown %}}